nextcord/nextcord/docs/discord.rst

 To work with the library and the Discord API in general, we must first create a Discord Bot account.

-Creating a Bot account is a pretty straight forward process.
+Creating a Bot account is a pretty straightforward process.

 1. Make sure you're logged on to the `Discord website <https://discord.com>`_.
 2. Navigate to the `Applications page <https://discord.com/developers/applications>`_.